Calinou/godot-asset-library-laravel/README.md

 If you wish to contribute code to the Godot Asset Library, you'll need to install a local copy so you can test your changes.

+To run it locally, you need to install and build both the backend and frontend.

 ### Backend

 The backend uses the [Laravel](https://laravel.com/) PHP framework.